Soulsinger

-Soulsinger: The Revival is a re-release of the debut album by the American singer-songwriter Ledisi, released independently as Soulsinger in 2000 by Ledisi's label, LeSun Records.
-The album was later distributed by Tommy Boy Records.
-It was nominated for a Bammie, for best R&B album.
+Soulsinger is the debut album by the American singer-songwriter Ledisi.
+It was released on January 1, 2000, on her label LeSun Records.
+In 2003, the album was reissued as Soulsinger: The Revival by Tommy Boy Records.
+It was nominated for a Bammie, for Best R&B album.

 Production

-Soulsinger: The Revival was written and produced by Ledisi and Sundra Manning.
+Soulsinger was written and produced by Ledisi and Sundra Manning.

 Critical reception

 AllMusic wrote that "cool jazzy flavors (including the catchy 'I Wantcha Babe') and sweet floaters ('Take Time' and 'In My Life') balance the more dramatic cuts and provide a comfortable plateau for Ledisi's fluid alto."
 The San Francisco Chronicle wrote: "One moment sad and sweet, loud and fierce the next, [Ledisi's] music is part down-home lovin' and good advice."